 Morning sickness usually starts around the sixth week of pregnancy.
 Now, if you are experiencing it for the first time, you are probably wondering “will morning sickness ever end?”
 Yes.
 Around the start of the second trimester, your symptoms will alleviate.
 However, until then you need to be able to manage it properly as well as feed your body sufficiently.
 As everyone dishes out morning sickness remedies at you, we know you have heard too much of it.
 The list curated below includes some mommy-favorite foods that are palatable and neutral in taste.
 One of the biggest things that trigger morning sickness is the smell of food.
 This list of snacks comprises neutral-smelling foods or foods that do not have a strong smell.

-Every mother’s pregnancy journey varies but, some of our favorite snacks to consume while dealing with morning sickness.
+Every mother’s pregnancy journey varies but, some of our favorite snacks to consume while dealing with morning sickness are:

 1. Banana Smoothie